Skip to main content

 The 2021 John Oxley Library fellowship was awarded to Dr Henry Reese for his project Electrifying Queensland: Modern Machines in the Sunshine State.

-Henry's project will explore Queenslanders’ interactions with electronic and communications technologies in the late nineteenth and early twentieth centuries.
-‘Old’ technologies that are taken for granted today often have surprising stories to tell when taken seriously in their own context.
-When technologies like the gramophone, telephone, cinema and radio were brand new, their meanings and uses were unstable.
-‘How does this work?’
-‘What does this mean?’
-They tended to provoke early users to think about how their worlds came together.
-Things that are now taken for granted move in and out of surprising contexts like science, magic, popular entertainment, commerce and government.
-Henry will follow some of these threads to explore the experience of modern life in Queensland over 100 years ago.
-He hopes to present his research as a short podcast series, telling some of the surprising and unusual stories he finds.
+Henry's project explored Queenslanders’ interactions with electronic and communications technologies in the late nineteenth and early twentieth centuries.
+‘Old’ technologies that are taken for granted today often revealed surprising stories when examined in their own context.
+When technologies like the gramophone, telephone, cinema, and radio were brand new, their meanings and uses were unstable.
+Questions like, ‘How does this work?’ and ‘What does this mean?’ prompted early users to reflect on how their worlds came together.
+Technologies that are now taken for granted moved in and out of surprising contexts, such as science, magic, popular entertainment, commerce, and government.
+Henry followed these threads to investigate the experience of modern life in Queensland over 100 years ago.
+He presented his research as a short podcast series, sharing some of the surprising and unusual stories he uncovered.

-For more information on Henry's project watch his video below.
+For more information on Henry's project, watch his videos below.

 Blogs: